KlimaDAO/fair-launch-monorepo/solidity/README.md

 - `stakeStartTime`: When the stake begins accruing points (often equals startTimestamp for pre-staking)
 - `lastUpdateTime`: When points were last calculated for this stake
 - `bonusMultiplier`: Multiplier applied to points (200 for week 1, 150 for week 2, 100 thereafter)
-- `organicPoints`: Points earned through staking time
+- `organicPoints`: Points earned through staking time, including exponential growth
 - `burnRatioSnapshot`: The burnRatio value when points were last updated
 - `burnAccrued`: Additional points received from other users' unstakes
 - `hasBeenClaimed`: Flag (0 or 1) indicating whether this stake has been claimed

 ### Burn Distribution Mechanism
 When a user unstakes, their organic points are freed and distributed proportionally to remaining stakers:
-1. The freed organic points increase the global `burnRatio`
+1. The `freedOrganicPointsTotal` is calculated as the difference between original organic points and new organic points
+2. The global `burnRatio` is increased by `(freedOrganicPointsTotal * BURN_DISTRIBUTION_PRECISION) / totalOrganicPoints`
-2. When other users' points are updated, the difference between current `burnRatio` and their stake's `burnRatioSnapshot` is used to calculate additional "burn points"
+3. When other users' points are updated, the difference between current `burnRatio` and their stake's `burnRatioSnapshot` is used to calculate additional "burn points"
+4. For each stake: `newBurnAccrual = (stake.organicPoints * burnRatioDiff) / BURN_DISTRIBUTION_PRECISION`
-3. These burn points are added to the stake's `burnAccrued` total
+5. These burn points are added to the stake's `burnAccrued` total
-4. Both organic and burn points count toward the final KLIMA-X allocation
+6. Both organic and burn points count toward the final KLIMA-X allocation

 ### Burn Vault Variables
 - `klimaFairLaunchStaking`: Address of the staking contract that can call addKlimaAmountToBurn